Office: 245 Schweitzer Hall

 |PhD||Duke University||Durham, N.C.||Biochemistry|

-Polacco has redefined his focus on urease roles in plant nitrogen metabolism (Polacco and Todd, 2011) to the defense roles (insecticidal, inflammatory, and fungitoxic) of urease (Carlini and Polacco 2008).
-Understanding the first two roles was the aim of a Mizzou Advantage Undergraduate Research Team project in which Polacco, Dr. Gary Weisman (Biochemistry) and Dr. Qisheng Song (Entomology), directed a 6-member undergraduate research team over the 2011/12 academic year to examine these properties.
+Ni roles in plant metabolism remain an interest (Polacco et al. 2013; Fabiano et al. 2015), esp. in economically important coffee and soybean.
+However, Polacco has turned more attention to urease roles in plant defense (insecticidal, inflammatory, and fungitoxic) (Tezotto et al. 2016) and rhizosphere signaling (Medeiros-Silva et al, 2014).
+Understanding defense roles was the aim of a Mizzou Advantage Undergraduate Research Team project in which Polacco, Dr. Gary Weisman (Biochemistry) and Dr. Qisheng Song (Entomology), directed a 6-member undergraduate research team to examine these properties.
 Intact Helicobacter pylori urease was found to work through the P2Y2R signaling pathways stimulating intracellular Ca2+ mobilization and mitogen-activated protein kinase (MAPK) activation in cultured astrocytes.

-Wiebke-Ströhm B, Pasquali G, Margis-Pinheiro M, Bencke M, Bücker-Neto L, Becker-Ritt AB, Martinelli AHS, Rechenmacher C, Polacco JC et al. Ubiquitious urease affects soybean susceptibility to fungi.
-Plant Molecular Biology.
-2012;DOI: 10.1007/s11103-012-9894-1
+Wiebke-Ströhm B, Pasquali G, Margis-Pinheiro M, Bencke M, Bücker-Neto L, Becker-Ritt AB, Martinelli AHS, Rechenmacher C, Polacco JC, et al. (2012) Ubiquitious urease affects soybean susceptibility to fungi.
+Plant Molecular Biology 79: 75-87.

 Polacco JC, Mazzafera P, Tezotto T (2013) Opinion - Nickel and urease in plants: still many knowledge gaps.
 Plant Science 199-200: 79-90.